the-coding-pie/notes_app/README.md

 - Open up another terminal and `cd notes_app/frontend/`
 - `npm install` will install all the needed modules for the frontend to work
 - `npm run start` to start the frontend development server
-- Visit `http://localhost:3000` in your browser (normally ReactJS would do this for you)
+- Visit `http://localhost:3000` in your browser (normally ReactJS would do this for us)
 - Login/Register and enjoy the application!

 ## Thanks for having a look at my project.
 Dont forget to check out my blog - <a href="https://thecodingpie.com">https://thecodingpie.com</a>